Ekanpat/Kickstarter_analysis/Kickstarter Analysis/Readme.md.md

 # An Analysis of Kickstarter Campaigns

 ## Overview of Project
-The customer is seeking our support to determine the dfferent factors which will make the fundraising campign successful.
+The customer is seeking our support to determine the different factors which will make the fundraising campaign successful.

 ### Purpose
 Performing Analysis and Calculations to support kickstarter campaign decision making.
 Our analysis will help Louise in having more understanding of campaign from start to finish.